eagroom/IntroToRPresentation/index.md

 *** =pnotes
 Good for newbie programmers, but can be harder for others
-Not written as a programming language first, but an interactive environment first.
+Not written as a programming language first, but an interactive environment first. this history give us context as we try to figure out how to use the system

 ---